 You know this from the blurb at the back of “Arms Akimbo:”

-Audrey Roth is a mother, a lawyer, a feminist, a writer, a potter, and an inveterate and unapologetic New Yorker.
+Audrey Roth is a mother, a feminist, a writer, a potter, and an inveterate and unapologetic New Yorker and punster.
 Although she has published a number of articles in legal publications, and has coauthored a chapter in Deal Strategies for Venture Capital and Private Equity Lawyers with Frederic Rubinstein, this is Audrey’s first book.
-She lives in Medford, Massachusetts, part time with her daughter and full time with their dog, Toast, and their cats, Samson and Hercules (although it’s unclear who rescued whom…).
+She lives in Maynard, Massachusetts, with her spouse and their rescue cats, Samson and Hercules (although it’s unclear who rescued whom…).
 She cannot believe that her daughter is almost 18 years old and will be leaving the nest in another year.